 Required Supporting Documentation

 Students who wish to access disability supports through Student Services at TAFE SA are required to provide relevant supporting documentation from a medical practitioner, psychologist or other accredited health or educational specialist.
-Services cannot be provided to a student who has not provided relevant supporting documentation.

 A specialised report is required for the following: